andreas-levander/node-authserver/README.md

 You should configure the script with the username and password used by the authserver.

 Also you should change the root username and password in the [compose](compose.yaml).

+### Redis

+Redis is used to store the asymmetric keys in memory.
+You can also enable redis persistance storage to save them to disk unencrypted.

+Restarting redis without persistance storage enabled will cause encryption keys to be regenerated which means all tokens in use will be invalidated.

 ## Configuration